Peaky Blinders

 The Peaky Blinders were a street gang based in Birmingham, England, which operated from the 1880s until the 1920s.
 The group consisted largely of young criminals from lower- to working-class backgrounds.
 They engaged in robbery, violence, racketeering, illegal bookmaking, and control of gambling.
-Members wore signature outfits that typically included tailored jackets, lapelled overcoats, buttoned waistcoats, silk scarves, bell-bottom trousers, leather boots, and flat caps.
-Contrary to the television series of the same name, it is unlikely that they had razor blades sewn into these caps regularly, if at all, as razor blades only became commonplace in the 1920s as the gang was dissipating.
-The name Peaky Blinders was derived from 'Peaky'; referring to either the way they wore their caps with the cap tilted so that the peak covered one eye, or purely from the fact the caps were peaked, and 'Blinders'; a common slang word in the midlands during that time period for a well dressed person.
+By the 20th century, members wore signature outfits that typically included tailored jackets, lapelled overcoats, buttoned waistcoats, silk scarves, bell-bottom trousers, leather boots, and flat caps.

 The Blinders' dominance came about from beating rivals, including the "Sloggers", "a pugilistic term for someone who could strike a heavy blow in the ring", whom they fought for territory in Birmingham and its surrounding districts.
 They held "control" for 30 years until 1920, when a larger gang, the Birmingham Boys, led by Billy Kimber, overtook them.
 Although they had disappeared by the 1920s, the name "Peaky Blinders" became synonymous slang for any street gang in Birmingham.

 In 2013, the name was reused for a BBC Television series entitled Peaky Blinders.
-The series, which stars Cillian Murphy, Paul Anderson, Sam Neill, Helen McCrory and Joe Cole, is a crime story about a fictional crime family operating in Birmingham just after World War I.
+The series, which stars Cillian Murphy, Paul Anderson, Helen McCrory, Sophie Rundle and Joe Cole, is a crime story about a fictional crime family operating in Birmingham just after World War I.